amhsirak/picture-puzzle/README.md

 ## Description

 A simple GUI puzzle game that offers fantastic experience for puzzle lovers.
-You can create puzzles with your own pictures or play with the defualt image.
+You can create puzzles with your own pictures or play with the default image.

 ## Features